KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 ```

 Weird, where do these extra 14 bytes come from?
-Did we find a compiler-bug?
+Did we find a compiler bug?
 No, these extra bytes are being inserted by the compiler to correctly align the values in memory.

 Each primitive type in the C language has its own preferred memory alignment.
-The compiler will actually insert some "gaps" into your struct, to align all
+The compiler will actually insert some "gaps" into your struct to align all
 member values to their correct boundaries.

 | Type     | Size (bytes) | Alignment |